 • Teriyaki: bottled teriyaki + a drizzle of sriracha

-• Lemon Pepper: melted butter + lemon zest + cracked pepper
+• Lemon pepper: melted butter + lemon zest + cracked pepper

 Air fryer basket filled with golden brown chicken wings cooking to crispy perfection.

-Pro Tips for the Crispiest Wings of Your Life
+Pro Tips for the Crispiest Wings

-Troubleshooting: Why Are My Frozen Wings Soggy?
+Troubleshooting: Why Are My Wings Soggy?

 ProblemFix

-Skin is soggy, not crispyYou skipped the drain-and-pat step between stages
+Soggy, not crispyYou skipped the drain-and-pat step

-Storage & Reheating
+Storage and Reheating

-• Reheat (best method): Air fry at 375°F for 3–5 minutes until heated through and skin re-crisps.
-Do not microwave — it makes the skin rubbery.
+• Reheat (best): air fry at 375°F for 3–5 minutes to re-crisp.
+Don’t microwave — it makes skin rubbery.

-• Reheat from frozen: Air fry at 350°F for 6–8 minutes, then 400°F for 2 minutes to re-crisp.
+• From frozen: 350°F for 6–8 minutes, then 400°F for 2 minutes.

 Plate of crispy air fryer chicken wings with dipping sauce on the side